 Defensive termination (in Apache 2.0, CDDL, Golang BSD + Patents, Artistic 2.0, EPL, EUPL 1.2, MPL and GPL 3.0, including its derivatives) automatically revokes granted patent rights if the licensee initiates patent litigation against the authors or contributors.

-Broad patent grants (like in Apache 2.0, Golang BSD + Patents) cover any patents owned by contributors that necessary to use by the distributed code, its modifications or combinations with other software.
+Broad patent grants (like in Apache 2.0, Golang BSD + Patents) cover any patents owned by contributors that are necessary to use by the distributed code, its modifications or combinations with other software.
 These grants extend to potential future uses or modifications.

-Essential patent grants (in CDDL, GPL 3.0 family, EPL, MPL) cover patents that would necessarily be infringed by exercising the rights to use, make, or sell the program as distributed.
+Essential patent grants (in CDDL, GPL 3.0 family, EPL, MPL) cover patents that would necessarily be infringed by exercising the rights to use, make or sell the program as distributed.
 This means the rights under the licence cannot be exercised without infringing those patents.
 These grants apply only to patents that must be infringed to use the code as-is, limiting the grant strictly to the distributed code.
 Such grants do not cover patents that might be infringed through modifications or combinations beyond the original distribution.

-The implicit patent grant interpretation of GPL 2.0, LGPL 2.0 and LGPL 2.1 by some by legal scholars and practitioners, as well as the less contested interpretation for MIT and BSD, arises from licence language about the freedom to use, modify and distribute the software.
+The implicit patent grant interpretation of GPL 2.0, LGPL 2.0 and LGPL 2.1 by some legal scholars and practitioners, as well as the less contested interpretation for MIT and BSD, arises from licence language about the freedom to use, modify and distribute the software.
 They argue that these freedoms would be meaningless without the underlying patent rights to exercise them.
 However, this remains a legal interpretation rather than an explicit provision stated in the licence text.
 At the same time, the implicit patent grants of BSD are less disputed.